manojneuro/brainiak.github.io/tutorials/FAQ/faq.md

 	<https://gitter.im/brainiak/brainiak>`_ and get feedback on your contributions fit to BrainIAK.

 #.
-The datasets used for the tutorials are quite large.
-Is there a lite version that I can download?
-	We are in the process of creating a small dataset, just for tutorial use.

-#.
 Where can I find citations of the methods used in BrainIAK?
 	Go to `Publications <http://brainiak.org/pubs/>`_.